marmelab/react-admin/docs/Actions.md

 });
 ```

-The side effects accepted in the `meta` field of the action are the same as in the fourth parameter of the `dataProvider` function injected by `withDataProvider`:
+The side effects accepted in the `meta` field of the action are the same as in the fourth parameter of the function returned by `useQuery`, `useMutation`, or `withDataProvider`:

 - `notification`: Display a notification.
 The property value should be an object describing the notification to display.
 The `body` can be a translation key. `level` can be either `info` or `warning`.
 - `redirectTo`: Redirect the user to another page.
 The property value should be the path to redirect the user to.